kwkou/815/articles/test-new-anchor.md

 [AZURE.INCLUDE [media-services-selector-get-started](../includes/media-services-selector-get-started.md)]

+> [AZURE.TIP] Subscribe to the [Guest OS Update RSS Feed][rss] to receive the most timely notification on all Guest OS changes.
+Changes mentioned on that feed will be integrated into this page approximately every week.

+> [AZURE.IMPORTANT] To ensure that your service works as expected, you must deploy it to Guest OS release that is compatible with the version of the Azure SDK used to develop your service.
+If you do not, the deployed service may exhibit errors in the cloud that were not apparent in the development environment.

+> [AZURE.WARNING] The retirement of Guest OS family 1 began June 1, 2013 and is scheduled to complete soon.
+Do not create new installations and upgrade older ones using this Guest OS family.
+For more information see [Azure Guest OS Family 1 Retirement Information][fam1retire]

 >[AZURE.NOTE]
 > To complete this tutorial, you need an Azure account.
 If you don't have an account, you can create a free trial account in just a couple of minutes.
 For details, see <a href="http://www.windowsazure.com/en-us/pricing/free-trial/?WT.mc_id=A8A8397B5" target="_blank">Azure Free Trial</a>.